cockpit-project/cockpit-project.github.io/external/source/HACKING.md

 There are also static code and syntax checks which you should run often:

-    $ tools/test-static-code
+    $ test/static-code

-It is highly recommended to set this up as a git pre-push hook, to avoid pushing PRs that will fail on trivial errors:
+It is highly recommended to set up a git pre-push hook, to avoid pushing PRs that will fail on trivial errors:

-    $ ln -s ../../tools/test-static-code .git/hooks/pre-push
+    $ ln -s ../../test/git-hook-pre-push .git/hooks/pre-push

+This calls `test/static-code` for each commit you're trying to push.

+You can also set up a post-commit hook to do the same, after each commit:

+    $ ln -s ../../test/git-hook-post-commit .git/hooks/post-commit

 ## Running the integration test suite